MohamedAbdullahi2/Ecommerce-Retial/README.md

 ## Routes

+**Products**

-GET /api/products - get all products
+GET /api/products - Returns a list of all products in the database.

-GET /api/products/:id - get a single product by id
+GET /api/products/:id - Returns a single product with the specified ID.

-POST /api/products - create a new product
+POST /api/products - Adds a new product to the database.

-PUT /api/products/:id - update a product by id
+PUT /api/products/:id - Updates a product with the specified ID.

-DELETE /api/products/:id - delete a product by id
+DELETE /api/products/:id - Deletes a product with the specified ID.

+**Categories**

-GET /api/categories - get all categories
+GET /api/categories - Returns a list of all categories in the database.

-GET /api/categories/:id - get a single category by id
+GET /api/categories/:id - Returns a single category with the specified ID.

-POST /api/categories - create a new category
+POST /api/categories - Adds a new category to the database.

-PUT /api/categories/:id - update a category by id
+PUT /api/categories/:id - Updates a category with the specified ID.

-DELETE /api/categories/:id - delete a category by id
+DELETE /api/categories/:id - Deletes a category with the specified ID.

+**Tags**

-GET /api/tags - get all tags
+GET /api/tags - Returns a list of all tags in the database.

-GET /api/tags/:id - get a single tag by id
+GET /api/tags/:id - Returns a single tag with the specified ID.

-POST /api/tags - create a new tag
+POST /api/tags - Adds a new tag to the database.

-PUT /api/tags/:id - update a tag by id
+PUT /api/tags/:id - Updates a tag with the specified ID.

-DELETE /api/tags/:id - delete a tag by id
+DELETE /api/tags/:id - Deletes a tag with the specified ID.

 ## Tests